 Brand experience is a complex thing to understand, let alone manage effectively and consistently.
 As the brand grows, the experience is delivered through a growing number of consumer touch points, it can be an exhausting proposition for a founder to manage personally.
 Leaders of any business simply cannot be there all the time to deliver the experience with their style and enthusiasm.

 If the business is to scale, you need to rely on others to deliver it consistently, and in order for the team to deliver the brand experience with the same zeal, they need to feel part of the brand’s culture.

 Brands should aim to hire people that are aligned to this culture through shared values.
-During the hiring process, by formalising the brand’s purpose as a set of decision making principles, you are ensuring that potential team members are aligned to that purpose too, therefore they believe in, and become ambassadors of the brand (Apple, Nike and Starbucks are all great examples of this).
+During the hiring process, by formalizing the brand’s purpose as a set of decision making principles, you are ensuring that potential team members are aligned to that purpose too, therefore they believe in, and become ambassadors of the brand (Apple, Nike and Starbucks are all great examples of this).
 Without taking the time to grow this culture through the application of the founders passion, the rest of the team – from marketing managers to front of house staff – are still focused on selling the What and the How of the business, in other words they are are unsure Why they are doing what they are doing (or what they are told to do), and of course, this is then translated directly to the consumer.

 And remember, the consumer buys the Why.

-In Shanghai on September 13th, Thread is holding workshop to help F&B start ups uncover and formalise their purpose, if you would like to get involved scan the QR code below, or get in touch to see how Thread can help make your passion tangible.
+In Shanghai on September 13th, Thread is holding workshop to help F&B start ups uncover and formalize their purpose, if you would like to get involved scan the QR code below, or get in touch to see how Thread can help make your passion tangible.